India overhauls military recruitment, seeking younger troops | Law-Order

 India overhauls military recruitment, seeking younger troops

-In the Indian army, the largest of its three services, the average age would drop from 32 to 26, its chief, General Manoj Pande, said.
-"A more youthful profile will help train troops more easily in newer technologies, and their health and fitness levels will be much better," Singh said, adding that employers would benefit from skilled workers once they left the armed forces.
+In the Indian army, the largest of its three services, the average age would drop to 26 from 32, its chief, General Manoj Pande, said.
+"A more youthful profile will help train troops more easily in newer technologies, and their health and fitness levels will be much better," Singh said.

 - Country: